agile-lab-dev/witboost-aws-s3-storage-area-template/README.md

 ## Overview

-Use this template to automatically create an S3 bucket for a Data Product.
-If the bucket does not exist, it will be created.
-Within the bucket, a dedicated folder will be generated for each S3 storage area.
+Use this template to automatically manage an S3 bucket for a Data Product.
+If the bucket does not exist will be created, otherwise it will be updated.

 ### What’s a Storage Area?